DV Hardware reviews

 Conclusion

-During the test I noticed very little fluctuations (sometimes a very small 0.01V fluctuation) but that's normal because the PSU actively corrects voltage fluctuations faster than a multimeter or software can notice.
+During the test, I noticed very little fluctuations (sometimes a very small 0.01V fluctuation) but that's normal because the PSU actively corrects voltage fluctuations faster than a multimeter or software can notice.
 The difference between idle and load was minimal, the 3.3V and 5V stayed exactly the same while the 12V dropped 0.01V.
 Overall the results look pretty good, except that the voltage of the 12V was a bit low.
 11.75V is still well within the ATX PSU specifications but I would prefer it to be a bit higher.

-One of the things that bothers me a bit is a loud whining noise I heard, it's not the entire time but only occasionally when the system is under heavy load.
+One of the things that bother me a bit is a loud whining noise I heard, it's not the entire time but only occasionally when the system is under heavy load.
 I did some research and I found people who own the SilverStone Olympia OP750 (basically the same PSU but with regular cables) complain about the same thing.
 This is likely coming from a coil that is vibrating too much and while it's annoying it's not really harmful.
 SilverStone should do their best to address this issue as good as they can because people who buy a PSU that costs about 180EUR in the EU and up to $180-$200 in the U.S. don't want to be irritated by loud noises coming from their power supply.

 Besides this problem, the SilverStone DA750 is a great power supply with lots of power and a good mix of included cables.